 Our approach to voting rights can be summarised as 'one share, one vote'.
 Therefore, we prefer simple capital structures and do not support anti-takeover devices.
-The best defence against a hostile takeover is good operational performance and a strong strategy for the future, in which case we would vote to support existing management against such an offer.
+The best defence against a hostile takeover is good operational performance, in which case we would vote to support existing management against such an offer.